Signiant/External-user-provisioning/README.md

 # External-user-provisioning
-Add or remove users from multiple web services and set desired permissions
+Add or remove users from multiple web services with desired permissions
 * AWS
 * Papertrail
 * Bitbucket